krd5520/syntheticQCEW/README.md

 		2. Extract the the archive using `7z`
 		4. Place the extracted csv file in the `ImputeCBP/` directory specified in `config.yaml`
 ### Changing parameters and model formulas
+Change parameters and models defined in `config.yaml` to suit your needs
 ### Combining the Census Datasets
 1. Run the python script `preprocess_combine.py` which combines all of the datasets gathered in the previous step, creates a new directory called `PythonPreprocessOut` in the location specified in `config.yaml` and saves `combineQWIandCBP.csv` in the new directory.
 ### Generating Synthetic QCEW data: